 Furthermore, the data presented in Figure 6 are confusing.
 If clozapine inhibits active D5R and restores the pause response, the D5R antagonist SCH23390 should have the same effect.
 The data suggest that clozapine-induced restoration of the pause response might be mediated by other receptors, rather than D5R alone.

 Thank you for letting us clarify this issue.
 Please note that the levels of endogenous dopamine 24 h after the last L-DOPA challenge in severe parkinsonian mice are expected to be very low.
 In the absence of an agonist, a pure D1/D5 antagonist would not exert an effect, as demonstrated with SCH23390 alone, which did not have an impact on the SCIN response to thalamic stimulation (Fig. 6).
 While clozapine can also act as a D1/D5 receptor antagonist, its D1/D5 effects in absence of an agonist are attributed to its inverse agonist properties (PMID: 24931197).
 Notably, SCH23390 prevented the effect of clozapine, allowing us to conclude that ligand-independent D1/D5 receptor-mediated mechanisms are involved in suppressing the pause response in dyskinetic mice.
-We will make the point clearer in the Discussion.
+We now made it clearer in the third paragraph of the Discussion.

 Reviewer #2 (Public review):